 While the Court of Appeal agreed with the defendant that the trial court’s damage award was erroneous, the Court of Appeal rejected the defendant’s argument that the plaintiff was not entitled to damages resulting from the defendant’s failed Costco audit.
 The court agreed that the trial court reasonably concluded that the damages plaintiff incurred from changing the delivery/assembly location from China to California resulted from a breach of contract.
 As noted above, the evidence revealed that the defendant’s owner negotiated the terms of the oral contract with the assistance of a Korean interpreter; thus, the court found that the defendant knew that complying with Costco’s code of conduct was a condition of the parties’ contract, which prohibited the use of child labor.
 Accordingly, the court of appeal upheld the trial court’s award of $158,996.74 to plaintiff for the cost of shipping, labor, and other charges related to the location change.

 The case is Caravan Canopy International, Inc. v.
 Human Electronics Co., Ltd., Court No. B27882 decided on March 27, 2018 by the Court of Appeal of the State of California, Second Appellate District, Division Two.

-Legal translators and interpreters at All Language Alliance, Inc. provide translating and interpreting services from English to Korean, Japanese, Russian, Mandarin Chinese, Spanish, French, German, Portuguese, Arabic, Dari, Pashto, and other languages during commercial contract negotiations and litigation.
+Legal translators and interpreters at All Language Alliance, Inc. provide translating and interpreting services from English to Korean, Japanese, Russian, Mandarin Chinese, Spanish, French, German, Portuguese, Arabic, Dari, Pashto, and other languages for legal translation of international business contracts, commercial contract negotiations and litigation.